chambln/pandoc-rss/README.md

 `https://example.org/posts/2019-09-08-top-10-saddest-anime-deaths.html`.
 The SUFFIX may be the empty string.

-At minimum, your metadata should include `date`, `description`, and `title`.
+At minimum, each file’s metadata should include `date`, `description`, and `title`.
 Make sure the `date` variable can be correctly interpretted by date(1)—the script transforms it into the standard RSS-compatible format.

 ### Example